fabianswebworld/ttxweb/README.md

 ## Live Demo

-See the live demo at http://www.fabianswebworld.de/ttxweb.
+See the live demo at https://www.fabianswebworld.de/ttxweb.

+See it in production use at https://www.hr-text.hr-fernsehen.de.

 ## Screenshots